Diplomatic missions

 General information

-Currently travelling to Bahrain is not recommended, except in urgent cases.
+At this time, travel to the Kingdom of Bahrain is not recommended except in urgent cases!

-The import, distribution, possession and use of drugs are severely punished under the local law, which includes long years in prison.
+The import, distribution, possession and use of drugs are severely punished under local law, including long imprisonment.

-Local law provides for severe penalties for demonstrative acts of heterosexual and homosexual behaviour.
+Local legislation also provides for severe penalties for demonstrative heterosexual and homosexual behaviour.

-It is also advisable to use taxis and rental cars instead of public transportation.
+Manama International Airport is fully operational.
+There are no restrictions on transit flights.
+For those travelling by car, an international driving licence is recommended.
+It is also advisable to use taxis and rental cars instead of public transport.

 Travel papers and visas

-International passport valid for at least six months from the date of entry.
-No special inoculations are required.
+An international passport that is valid for at least 6 months from the date of entry into the country.

 Competitive service

-In extreme cases such as damage, lost or stolen passport, Bulgarian citizens can apply for an Emergency Travel Document at the embassy of any EU Member State in Manama.
+In extreme situations — in case of damage, loss or theft of a passport, Bulgarian citizens can apply for an Emergency Travel Document at an Embassy of an EU Member State in Manama.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.